 Breeding for Resistance

-There is considerable ongoing efforts to develop resistance to powdery mildew in lettuce cultivars.
-With more resources available from recent genomic characterization of lettuce germplasm, it is expected that breeding efforts with expand.
+There are considerable ongoing efforts to develop resistance to powdery mildew in lettuce cultivars.
+With more resources available from the recent genomic characterization of lettuce germplasm, it is expected that breeding efforts will expand.
 Generally, very low resistance is observed across crisphead-type lettuces, while the highest relative resistance is recorded in leaf and butterhead types.